weidongguo/ecs175_computer_graphics/p1/readme.txt

    Furthermore, please note that line clipping uses the same clip region parameters as the polygons.
 Again, it can been view form right-click -> status .
 The status will be shown to the console

    One more caveat for line clipping.
-When clipping, it will redraw the original line with background color, and then draw the clipped line
+When clipping, it will redraw the original line with background color, and then draw the new line.
+   This is important in one scenario.
+Let say if we have a polygon in red.
+And then I am drawing a line on top of this red polygon.
+If user clip line right now, the program will redraw the original line with background color.
+Thus, the clipped away part(the part that's no longer here) of the line will erase part of the pixelBuffer where the red polygons live.